LehighIAC/ITAC-Automation/README.md

 ### Compiling Report
 1. Fill required plant information in `Compiler.json5`.
 2. Fill other gathered information in `Report/Description.docx`
-3. Copy all recommendation files(if you have any from other sources) into `Recommendations` directory.
+3. Copy all recommendation documents(if you have any from other sources) into `Recommendations` directory.
 4. Run `Compiler.py` to compile the final report.
-5. Ctrl+A then F9 to refresh ToC, tables and figures, you may need to do it twice.
+5. Ctrl+A then F9 to refresh ToC, tables and figures, you need to do it **twice**.
-6. select list of tables/figures then set to no bold.
-7. Fill the rest of the information manually if necessary.

 ## Supported Recommendation Templates
 ### Boiler